 Membership privileges extend to the listed member(s) and their guests.
 Visitors not accompanied by a member are not covered by the membership policy.

 What is the guest policy?

 Guests are welcome and encouraged.
 Members may bring as many guests as they wish.
-Please check in on arrival and ask guests to fill in a guest Registration Form.
+However, please check in on arrival and ask guests to fill in a Guest Registration Form.

 We expect to offer guests our highest level of VIP treatment.
 (After all, we want guests to come back and join as members!)
 Guests are expected to check in fill out a Guest Registration Form.
 Guests who visit more than once are expected to join as members.

 When a guest is using some specific resources there may be a guest fee.
 Normally we anticipate no guest fee.
 The marina manager has full discretion on managing guest policies.

 The cost is $60 for the 12 month membership if paid in cash or online debit card.
 A $2 credit card processing fee may also be applied if paid by card on site.
 The membership runs on an annual basis.
 At renewal, the membership may be cahnged to an annual basis.
 The membership fee may change in the future.